 Every heart responds to the Creator in one of two basic ways: thankfulness and joyful obedience — or distrust and disobedience.
 (Ro 1:21)

-We all start out in sin, as rebels hating God (Ep 2:3), but God transforms some of us so that we begin loving Him, trusting Him, thanking Him and obeying Him from the heart; He quickens our spirits to delight in Him, and starts writing His laws into our minds and hearts.
+We all start out in sin, as rebels hating God (Ep 2:3), but God transforms some of us so that we begin loving Him, trusting Him, thanking Him and obeying Him from the heart; He quickens our spirits to love Him, to delight in His Law, and starts writing His laws into our minds and hearts.
 (He 8:10) We then begin to enjoy obeying Him: a transformed nature, a new creature, is evidence of our redemption.
 (2Co 5:17)

 As we seek to make our election sure, here’s an easy litmus test: if there are parts of Torah we still don’t like, that we disdain and deliberately refuse to obey, then we’re deceived, carnal, out of step with God (Ro 8:6-7); the stubborn, willfully disobedient soul has yet to be redeemed.
 (Ro 2:7-9) In other words, What’s the point in pretending to be transformed … if we aren’t acting like it?
 (1Jn 3:7)